The Hood Protest, Legitimacy and Conscience

-Is the action mentioned a democratic protest?
+Is the protest in question a form of democratic protest?
 Or does it include violence?

-Throughout the history, the establishment has appealed to words like vandalism/terrorism in order to protect itself from actions which oppose it’s existence either symbolically or functionally, the sytem clinged words like vandalism/terrorism.
-Mustafa Kemal was denominated as a rebel and Deniz Gezmiş and his friends were declared terrorists.
-Because their programs, demands and practise are radical.
+Throughout the history, the establishment has appealed to words like vandalism/terrorism in order to protect itself from actions opposing to its symbolic or functional existence.
+As such, Mustafa Kemal was denominated as a rebel and Deniz Gezmiş and his friends were declared terrorists simply because their programs, demands and practice were radical.

-The address of the action, was it the “poor” American soldier on his day off?
+The addressee of the protest, was it the “poor” American soldier on day-off?

-Yes.
-The choices bring moral and political responsibilities.
-While discussing the protest, some people were pointing to the conditions of “poor” soldiers, who maybe join the US army to live better and maybe they want to send their children to university.
-Today, no matter with what reason they have, they cannot escape from the responsibility of being a paid staff in the world’s greatest gang of criminals.
+Choices bring along moral and political responsibilities.
+While discussing the protest, some people were pointing to the conditions of “poor” soldiers, who maybe join the US army to live better off or to send their children to college.
+Nonetheless, today, no matter which reason they have, they cannot escape from the responsibility of being a paid staff of the world’s largest gang of criminals.

-This is that “poor” soldier who triggered the gun in Iraq.
-Again, it is the same “poor” soldier who is providing intelligence to Syrian Liberation Army in Syria.
-He is the torturer in Guantanamo.
-Even the desk job personnel providing information through combat drones are not different than the pilots of bombardments.
+It was indeed the same “poor” soldiers who triggered the gun in Iraq.
+Again, it is the same “poor” who has been providing intelligence to Jihadists in Syria.
+They are the torturers in Guantanamo.
+Even the desk personnel providing information through combat drones are not that much different than the pilots of bombardments.

-These people have to see that earning 30.000 Dollars by joining the US Army doesn’t worth being responsible for all those crimes.
-It is not enough to talk about this.
-You cannot convince those people not to do what they do by mere communication.
+These “poor” soldiers have to see that earning 30.000 Dollars by joining the US Army doesn’t worth their complicity for all those crimes.
+However, it is not enough to only talk about this, since you cannot persuade those people by mere communication.

-You have to salute people fighting in Lebanon and the children of Palestinian Intifada.
+You have to salute people fighting in Lebanon and children of Palestinian Intifada.

 In brief, you have to put those plastic bags over the US navy sailors’ heads.